Fifty-Plus Fun Activities To Do On Bonaire

 49. Drink a cactus, when you visit the Cadushy Distillery in historic Rincon.
 There you can try a variety of home-blended creations, including a smoothly spiced rum, vodka made with cadushy cactus, and whiskey made from the local maishi chiki.
 The distillery is open Monday, Wednesday, and Friday from 10:00 AM until 5:00 PM.

 50. Get adventurous and Kiteboard!
 Kiters can KITE SURF off the shores of Atlantis, where rental equipment, lessons, and rescue equipment are available.
 Atlantis offers steady tradewinds and calm and crystal clear water.
-Kitesurfing is prohibited in Lac Bay at this time.
+Kitesurfing is prohibited in Lac Bay.

 51. TAKE a Walking Tour of Downtown (pick up a map at the Tourism Information Office) and see some of Bonaire’s history.